rfaile313/CrapsWithBettingSystem/README.md

 If you'd like to branch, here are a few things that still need to be done:

-1.Rules explaining the game.
+1. Rules explaining the game.

-2.*Advanced* - work the code into a GUI using a library like Tkinter or PyGame.
+2. *Advanced* - work the code into a GUI using a library like Tkinter or PyGame.

 3. Check "Issues" for even more fixes.
 Anyone is welcome to jump-in.